johnperry-math/AoC2023/README.md

 ### Experience

+#### Ada

 Fun and relatively easy.
 The approach I use is not perhaps the most efficient, but I like it.
 The one caveat is that I didn't realize I need to re-sort the bricks after they fall the first time.
 That set me back on Part 1 a while.

+#### Rust

+The need to manually include range endpoints _really_ held me up in debugging.
+I don't think it's just because I'm copying from Ada, either;
+when I see `a..b` I think of `b` as included; it's part of mathematical training, so I'd probably have made this mistake even were I coding Rust from scratch -- and, come to think of it, I often have.

 ## Day 23: A Long Walk
 <span style="font-size: 8ex;">:evergreen_tree:</span>